 His most recent research examines how economic doctrines of free-trade and protection treat the problem of “reciprocity”: the attempt to secure a level footing with trade partners using a range of instruments, including treaties, executive agreements, countervailing duties, and implicit bargains.

 He aims to show how new economic ideas, and new alignments of free-trade and protectionist doctrines with kindred causes (e.g. peace, international copyright, opposition to slavery, territorial expansion), have been forged in circumstances where the correct application of the doctrines is ambiguous or seemingly inexpedient.

 Professor Meardon was a Fulbright scholar and lecturer at the Universidad de los Andes in Bogotá, Colombia, in the spring of 2008, and a Senior Research Fellow at the Center for the History of Political Economy at Duke University in 2011-2012.
+During the spring of 2014 he is a visiting faculty member at the Universidad EAFIT in Medellín, Colombia.
 Since June 2013 he is editor of the Journal of the History of Economic Thought.

 "'A Reciprocity of Advantages': Carey, Hamilton, and the American Protective Doctrine."
 Early American Studies: An Interdisciplinary Journal 11.3 (2013): pp. 431-454.

 “Reciprocity in Retrospect: A Historical Inquest of Bilateralism in U.S. Trade Policy” (with Treb Allen).
 History of Economic Thought and Policy 1.2 (2012): pp. 5-33.

 “Negotiating Free Trade in Fact and Theory: the Diplomacy and Doctrine of Condy Raguet.”
 European Journal of the History of Economic Thought, forthcoming vol. 21 (2014).
 Version of record published early online (2012).